RowpannSCP/XP/README.md

 - https://github.com/CedModV2/NWAPIPermissionSystem/releases/latest

 ## READ: If you have previously (before version 2.0) used the plugin and your data is gone,
-run `xps migrate` in the server console to migrate the old database.
+Run `xps migrate` in the server console to migrate the old database.

 ## Commands
 - Client console